 Moreover, we promote our sustainability agenda on the Bom Bom Island website as a way to communicate our values to prospective visitors prior to arrival.

-Which social and/or news media do you follow to stay up to date on latest developments in sustainable tourism?
+Which social and/or news media do you follow to stay up to date on the latest developments in sustainable tourism?

 There are various, but I must admit that The Place Brand Observer has been a great source of inspiration, with some very valuable case studies.

 Which sustainability achievements – or initiatives – at Príncipe are you particularly proud of?

 It has to be the “Water & Recycle project”, which is our brainchild and has become an example of sustainability best practice at UNESCO.
 Not only did it improve the natural environment by removing 300,000 used plastic bottles from the Island of Príncipe.
 It also led to the provision of potable water to the local population via 13 water purification fountains of “reverse osmosis” that we installed.

-Your thoughts on Sustainability Leaders Project on Tour?
+Your thoughts on Sustainability Leaders United on Tour?
 Why did you invite us to experience Príncipe?

 Because this is an efficient way to showcase our projects in Príncipe and to share our experiences on sustainability, but more importantly to create synergies and also apply practical examples that have worked in other destinations.